MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 }
 ```

-We also need to add a `Reset` method to the `FuelCarrier.cs` class the `LoadContent` method for the FuelCarrier class:
+We also need to add a `Reset` method to the `FuelCarrier.cs` class and the `LoadContent` method for the FuelCarrier class:

 ```csharp
 internal void Reset()